-By the time Your Child is 8 months old, soft vegetables and fruits, baby cereal, or rice start to become constant complementary staples for the little one in the journey towards eating.
+By the time Your Child is 8 months old, soft vegetables and fruits, baby cereal, or rice start to become constant complimentary staples for the little one in the journey towards eating.

 When you want to introduce a new food, do a trial run for a few days to a week and look for any signs of food allergy.